grey-neutral/Anaesthesia/README.md

 ## Limitations:

-- The programme only focuses on absolute contraindications, not relative contraindications
+- The program only focuses on absolute contraindications, not relative contraindications
-- The programme doesn't take into consideration the length or type of the procedure, which would be e.g. relevant for deciding whether to use Ultracain D-S 1:200,000 vs Ultracain D-S forte 1:100,000;
+- The program doesn't take into consideration the length or type of the procedure, which would be e.g. relevant for deciding whether to use Ultracain D-S 1:200,000 vs Ultracain D-S forte 1:100,000;
   the latter of which has a longer lasting effect
-- The programme only takes into account 3 types of local anaesthesia, all of which are Articaine-based.
+- The program only takes into account 3 types of local anaesthesia, all of which are Articaine-based.
   While Articaine is commonly used in European countries, Lidocaine, Prilocaine, Mepivacaine, and Bupivacaine are also used for dental anaesthesia
-- The programme only allows input in kg, not other weight units
+- The program only allows input in kg, not other weight units

 ## Safety Notes